FAQ

 What is the aim of The E-Waste Column?

-The E-Waste Column and The E-Waste Newsletter are both predominantly aimed at educating the public about e-waste, transition minerals, and critical raw materials.
+The E-Waste Column, The E-Waste Newsletter, and The E-Waste Learning Hub are predominantly aimed at educating the public about e-waste, transition minerals, and critical raw materials.

-Both publications particularly empathize educating readers on matters related to a just transition, social impact, and social justice.
+Both publications and the e-learning platform particularly empathize educating readers on matters related to a just transition, social impact, and social justice.
 In line with this, they will often address and discuss social, labor, gender, Indigenous Peoples’ rights, and other human rights issues.

 Does The E-Waste Column have a social mission?